 The two most important factors to consider when choosing an outdoor rabbit hutch are size and durability.

 Some outdoor rabbit hutches have an elevated cage with a ramp that leads down to an enclosed run.
 This gives the rabbit more freedom to move about and get some exercise while still protecting it from predators.
-Consider one of these hutches if you plan to leave your rabbit caged for long periods of time.
+If you plan to leave your rabbit caged for long periods of time, consider either a hutch with an enclosed run or a much larger hutch.
+For both their mental and physical health, rabbits need room to run and hop comfortably.

 Many outdoor rabbit hutches are made of wood, with a solid roof to protect the rabbit from the elements.
 It’s crucial that you choose a durable wood that can withstand moisture without breaking down or rotting.
 You should always be sure that the wood is treated, especially if you live in an area that sees a lot of rainfall, or it might absorb water and start to warp.